Joe Murphy (footballer, born 1981): Bury

 On 30 January 2017, Murphy signed a loan deal with Football League One side Bury to the end of the 2016–17 season, making sixteen first team appearances.
 He left Huddersfield on 1 July 2017 to sign a full contract with Bury and made eighteen first team appearances in 2017–18.
 Bury were relegated to League Two in May 2018 but Murphy's contract was extended by one year and he has played in every Bury match of the 2018–19 season to date.

 Shrewsbury Town

 On 4 July 2019, Murphy signed for League One side Shrewsbury Town on a free transfer, signing a one-year deal, becoming the club's seventh summer signing.

 At the end of the season, Murphy was not offered a contract extension and was released by the club on 11 June 2020.

 Tranmere Rovers

-On the 22nd August Joe Murphy signed a 1 year deal to rejoin Tranmere Rovers.
-On 26 May 2022, Murphy signed for another year, taking on the additional role of goalkeeping coach while remaining on the playing staff.
+On 22 August 2020, Murphy signed a one-year deal to rejoin Tranmere Rovers.
+Having made 21 appearances the previous season, this was extended by a further year on 10 June 2021.

+On 26 May 2022, Murphy extended his stay for a further 12 months, taking on the additional role of goalkeeping coach while remaining on the playing staff.
+At the age of 41 years and 187 days, Murphy became the oldest player to represent Tranmere Rovers, keeping a clean sheet against promotion-chasing Stevenage in a 1-0 away win on 25 February 2023.

+On 26 June 2023, Murphy signed a 4th consecutive 12 month contract, continuing his role of goalkeeping coach while remaining on the playing staff supporting new #1 Luke McGee as coach and understudy.
+On 29 August 2023, he started in the EFL Cup against Championship leaders Leicester City, 23 years after playing in goal for Rovers against Leicester in the 2000 final.
+In April 2024, he signed a new one-year deal as player-coach.

+On 16 May 2025, Murphy signed another contract with Tranmere Rovers as player and goalkeeper coach for the 2025/2026 season, extending his second spell at Prenton Park.
+This ensured that he remained part of recently appointed manager Andy Crosby's backroom staff whilst also providing cover to Luke McGee.
+With McGee being ruled out for "months" with a hip injury, Murphy played in the League Two match against Salford City on 6 September 2025, becoming, aged 44, the oldest player to start a match at this level since Kevin Poole played for Burton Albion in May 2010 at the age of 46.